Branding Tools for the Visible Expert℠

 This is Part 5 in a series on Becoming a Visible Expert℠.
 In this series we cover why your firm should consider developing these high profile experts, the strategy behind it, and how to do it, step by step.
-An accompanying Executive Guide is available as a free download.
+An accompanying Executive Guide and book are available as free downloads.

 Creating an influential, high-visibility industry expert can lift an entire firm to a new level.
 In previous posts I've provided an overview of the entire process and discussed the development of a strategy.